Xapier14/SysLinEq/README.md

 ## About
 A small program that solves matrices using the Gauss-Jordan Elimination method.
-Written for my CS121 class.
+Written for my CS121 class to demonstrate OOP.

 ## Usage
 1. Run the app.